seL4/isabelle/src/Tools/VSCode/extension/README.md

 # Isabelle Prover IDE support

-This extension connects VSCode to the Isabelle Prover IDE infrastructure: it requires an unidentified repository version of Isabelle.
+This extension connects VSCode to the Isabelle Prover IDE infrastructure: it requires a repository version of Isabelle.

 The implementation is centered around the VSCode Language Server protocol, but with many add-ons that are specific to VSCode and Isabelle/PIDE.